gnieboer/tsp-redesign/pages/fund-basics/index.md

 # Fund basics

-The TSP has a selection of individual and lifecycle funds that offer broad market diversification.
-You can choose to have your retirement dollars invested in everything from a short-term U.S. Treasury security to index funds comprised of domestic and international stocks.
+We have a selection of individual and lifecycle funds that offer broad market diversification.
+You can choose to have your retirement dollars invested in everything from a short-term U.S. Treasury security to index funds made of domestic and international stocks.

 {% include components/fund-comparison.html %}